 It’s at this point in the post that I want to talk about something a lot more serious than lens caps.

 When we retell stories, most people don’t talk about the bad things or the hard things, the painful lessons or the hurt.
 One of the reasons I wanted to start this website was to share the truth about what travel is really like.
 The vast majority of it is amazing.
 However, it’s very important to me not to gloss over the things that aren’t fun, or the things that are downright painful.

 What happened after I shot this photograph became one of the most powerful and painful lessons of my entire life.

 My father was so excited about the snow even though it was beginning to melt.
 He was having such a fantastic time on vacation with me and he said,, “Hey!
 Why don’t we stay another night and hike some more tomorrow?!
 I’ll take care of the cabin, don’t worry about it.”

 At that time, I’d been dating a girl for about a month or two, and unfortunately, in those days, was a much more insecure person.
 It’s easy to see now, with the clarity of age and hindsight, that I was young, immature, and didn’t value time and experience the way I do today.
-I was more interested in getting back to LA for kisses and cuddling than I was spending more time with my father in Yosemite.
+I was more interested in getting back to LA for kisses, cuddling, and making out, than I was spending more time with my father in Yosemite.